zwimer/smllr/Peer-Review-Metrics.md

 | 15 | Work sub-par, team member refused to improve their code / has other team members do so for him. |
 | 0 | Team member refused to work more than 30% of the time. |

 <sup><sub> 2.
-Expectations different between languages and nature of the project.
+Expectations differ between languages and nature of the project.
 Expectations are referring to that person's task, not general un-changing expectations set once. </sub></sup>

 <sup><sub> 3.
 Suggestions may be ignored at the discretion of the team member in question, arguments are ok, but if the rest of the decides a suggestion should occur it becomes obligatory. </sub></sup>